-Each agreement will remain in effect unless and until terminated in accordance with the terms and conditions set forth in the agreement.
-Mr. Frank's agreement provides that employment may be terminated by either us or the employee after giving the other not less than twelve months' notice.
-Mr. Martin's agreement provides that employment may be terminated by either us or the employee after giving the other not less than nine months' notice.
 Dr. Rojas' agreement provides that employment may be terminated by us after giving to Dr. Rojas not less than twelve months' notice, and by Dr. Rojas after giving to us not less than one month's notice.
-During these respective notice periods, we have the right to terminate employment prior to expiration of the notice period by paying the employee a sum equal to his basic salary and benefits during the notice period.
-Dr. Stotish's agreement does not contain termination notice requirements applicable to his current employment.
+During these notice periods, we have the right to terminate employment prior to expiration of the notice period by paying Dr. Rojas a sum equal to his base salary and benefits during the notice period.